erfan2255/TS2E/README.md

    ```
 4- Run TS2E, select Touchup Installer for the first time, then choose Engine.
 Enjoy!
 * Installer only works on origin, other repacks will not work properly
-* You can delete later packs that were released after you selected the engine to free up space
+* You can delete later packs that were released after selected engine to free up space
 * You dont need to run touchup from `__installer` folder, I have automated it for touchup installer.
 * Also includes an uninstaller to remove csbin & tsbin from any engine (tsdata will not be removed)
 * To play the mansion engine again select touchup installer